luiswirth/bsc-thesis/src/introduction.typ

 FEEC provides structure-preserving discretizations that ensure stability, accuracy, and convergence.

-FEEC and has been applied with great success to analyze and construct conforming FE spaces for arbitrary rank differential forms in arbitrary dimensions on arbitrary topologies, thanks to the embrace of differential geometry.
+FEEC is the de facto standard for analyzing and constructing conforming FE spaces for arbitrary rank differential forms in arbitrary dimensions on arbitrary topologies.
+In modern FEM theory is therefore standard to embrace differential geometry instead of vectors calculus.
-This is in stark contrast to FEM software implementations, which are usually hard-coded to 3 dimensions and therefore rely on vector proxies instead of actual differential forms and exterior algebra data structures.
-Furthermore they make use of global coordinates of the manifolds for their computations, therefore relying on embeddings instead of the intrinisc nature of the manifold.
+This is in stark contrast to FEM software implementations, which are usually hard-coded to 3 dimensions and rely on vector proxies instead of actual differential forms and exterior algebra.
+Furthermore almost all implementations make use of global coordinates on the manifolds, therefore relying on embeddings instead of the intrinisc geometry nature of the manifold.

 This thesis takes a different approach to implementation of FEM.
-We want to fully embrace differential geometry and in this way provide a implementation of FEEC that works in arbitrary dimensions for arbitrary Riemannian manifolds without any global coordinates but only an intrinsic Riemannian metric.
-For the topology we will use simplicial complexes.
+We want to fully embrace differential geometry and in this way provide a implementation of FEEC that works in arbitrary dimensions for arbitrary Riemannian manifolds with arbitrary simplicial topology without any global coordinates but only an intrinsic Riemannian metric.

 We will restrict ourselves to 1st order piecewise linear FE and therefore also just piecewise-flat approximations of the underlying manifold